https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/cystic-fibrosis-related-diabetes/

 Snacks

-If people currently have food or drink between meals then they should continue to do so.
+If people currently have food or drink between meals, then they should continue to do so.

 Hypoglycaemia (hypo)

-Hypo is a blood glucose level of less than 4.0mmol/L. Symptoms of hypo include dizziness, feeling shaky, sweaty or hungry or looking pale.
-Hypo should be treated with 15g fast acting carbohydrate.
-Some examples are in the table below:
+If you are taking insulin to manage diabetes then a hypo is a blood glucose level of less than 4.0mmol/L. If you are NOT taking insulin to manage diabetes and are only adjusting diet, then a hypo is a blood glucose level of less than 3.0mmol/L. Symptoms of hypo include dizziness, feeling shaky, sweaty or hungry or looking pale.
+Hypo should be treated with 15g fast acting carbohydrate. ( You may need less than 15g dependant on the age/size of child or young person).

 Fast-acting carbohydrate | Quantity |